This chapter includes the following sections:

 A WebLogic Server cluster provides the benefits of scalability and high-availability.

 The capacity of an application deployed on a WebLogic Server cluster can be increased dynamically to meet demand.
-You can add server instances to a cluster without interruption of service—the application continues to run without impact to clients and end users.
+You can add server instances to a cluster without interruption of service.
+The application continues to run without impact on clients and end users.

 In a WebLogic Server cluster, application processing can continue when a server instance fails.
-You "cluster" application components by deploying them on multiple server instances in the cluster—so, if a server instance on which a component is running fails, another server instance on which that component is deployed can continue application processing.
+You can cluster application components by deploying them on multiple server instances in the cluster.
+So, if a server instance on which a component is running fails, another server instance on which that component is deployed can continue application processing.

 The choice to cluster WebLogic Server instances is transparent to application developers and clients.
 However, understanding the technical infrastructure that enables clustering will help programmers and administrators maximize the scalability and availability of their applications.

 What Are the Key Capabilities of a Cluster?

 The key clustering capabilities that enable scalability and high availability are application failover, server migration, and load balancing.

 Failover means that when an application component (typically referred to as an "object" in the following sections) doing a particular "job"—some set of processing tasks—becomes unavailable for any reason, a copy of the failed object finishes the job.

 For the new object to take over the failed object: